keberwein/Data_Science_Workbench/README.md

  - PgAmnin3: Postgres GUI
  - Anaconda launcher: Install and launch Anaconda development tools.

 Note, the desktop version is quite a bit larger.
-Make sure you've go at least 20 gigs free!
+If you do this on a VM make sure your virtual drive is at least 20 gigs!

 Post-installation
 ============